Kankoda/LicenseKit/README.md

 LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS).

-You can define licenses with code that is compiled into the product binary, read licenses from files, validate licenses from remote APIs, integrate with services like Gumroad, etc.
+LicenseKit lets you define licenses with code that is compiled into the product binary, read licenses from files, validate licenses from remote APIs, integrate with external services like Gumroad, etc.

-Licenses can specify and validate expiration date, platform (iOS, iPadOS, macOS, watchOS, etc.), bundle ID, tier, environment, features, and much more.
+LicenseKit licenses can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.

-LicenseKit supports iOS 15, macOS 13, tvOS 15 and watchOS 8.
+LicenseKit lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.